anderfernandes/astral/README.md

   <img src="https://img.shields.io/github/license/anderfernandes/astral" />
 </p>

-We help people run small and medium non-profit educational centers so that they can focus on inspiring and teaching the wonders of science and the universe to the communities they serve.
+We help small and medium non-profit planetariums, museums and science centers teach the wonders of science and the universe to the communities they serve.

-Astral is an open source point of sale (POS), customer relationship manager (CRM), box office, membership, marketing and reservation manager for non-profit educational organizations such as planetariums, science centers and museums.
-It helps them:
+Astral is an open source app made to help non-profit educational organizations manage events, sales, visitors and memberships.

-- Run a point of sale for tickets and products
-- Generate sale, invoices and receipts
-- Generate attendance and revenue reports
-- Manage events, shows, products, memberships, users, organizations and work shifts
-- Schedule and manage events such as school field trips, birthday parties, special events, civic events, etc, with automated email and/or in app notifications
-- Calendar view with past, present and future events and sales
-- Send automated marketing emails such as newsletters, reminders and alerts to members, teachers and visitors
-- Process credit card payments online

 Astral runs straight from modern browsers in smartphones, tablets, PC, MacOS or Linux.